cloudsoft/amp-basho/README.md

 expanded, and run anywhere where Java is installed to run AMP-Basho.

 Instructions on running are included in the README in that tarball.

+Release Build
+---

+For a release build, we want to include Cloudsoft AMP instead of Apache Brooklyn and ensure the latest version of the docs are built.
+To do this you will require jekyll setup (see []) and a local maven install of Cloudsoft AMP:

+    # TODO - build docs
+    mvn clean install assembly:single -Pamp

 Other Ways of Running
 ---

-TODO: other ways of running:
+There are other ways of running this as well:

-* OSGi (WIP)
-* dropins JAR
+* **Dropins JAR**: The JAR which is built can be added to the `dropins` directory in Apache Brooklyn or Cloudsoft AMP, using the standard distributions of those software instead of the redistributable build here.
+  This is advantageous when combining with other Java blueprints, including [Clocker](http://clocker.io).

+* **OSGi**: The JAR which is built is an OSGi bundle; this can be referenced in YAML blueprints added to the Brooklyn catalog in the usual Brooklyn way.
+And advantage of the OSGi approach is that new versions can be added dynamically with multiple versions run concurrently.

-in deployment topologies:  this project can supply a custom GUI, suitable for a team to manage their deployments, including debugging, or a custom GUI can be stood up in front of this consuming the REST API, suitable for a simplified multi-tenant front-end.
+It is also an option to include a custom GUI with this project, suitable for a team to manage their deployments, including debugging, or to stand up a custom GUI in front of this, consuming the REST API, suitable for a simplified multi-tenant front-end (a.k.a. an *easy deployment tool*).

 License